-In the Mutable Business framework an organisation maintains a permanent state of reinvention, so that it can survive today’s disruptive business landscape, by adapting its Business approach, its Technology and its People.
+In the Mutable Business™ framework an organisation maintains a permanent state of reinvention, so that it can survive today’s disruptive business landscape, by adapting its Business approach, its Technology and its People.
 Your leaders and managers and co-workers are at the heart of the transformation your organisation needs to make to become mutable – you can’t do it without them.
-The people factors expand in to our Mutable Business – People framework.
+The people factors expand in to our Mutable Business™ – People framework.

 Successful mutable businesses look at their Organisation Structure.
 There are many options for effective organisations, from quite structured hierarchies to very open styles – there is no one “best” option.
 What you should be aiming for is the adaptability, agility, and cohesion of a small team with the power and resources of large enterprise.
 The most successful organisations combine transparent communication with decentralised decision-making authority.
 You need to break down the walls between silos.
-We recommend learning lessons from military thinking and the approach of special forces.
+We recommend learning lessons from military thinking, the approach of special forces, and the wisdom in General (Ret.)
+Stanley McChrystal’s book Team of Teams.
 The best practices of the smallest units can be translated to work across organisations with thousands of people using the right approach and technologies to get everyone on the same page.
-The Mutable Business – People framework is faster, flatter, and more flexible.
+The Mutable Business™ – People framework is faster, flatter, and more flexible.

 Peter Drucker supposedly said Culture eats Strategy for lunch.
 In truth your company strategy is very important too – this isn’t an either-or situation.
 However, for transformational change the company culture is a vital factor.
 Successful companies have a strong identity.
 The founder knew their “why”, their reason for being, the core purpose of the venture they started.
 That translates in to the Shared Values of the organisation.
-We are strong supporters of the McKinsey 7s approach, and like their model, Shared Values is at the heart of the Mutable Business – People framework.
+We are strong supporters of the McKinsey 7s approach to organisational effectiveness.
+Both in its model, and our Mutable Business™ – People framework, Shared Values are at the heart.
 The values are the norms and standards that guide employee behaviour and company actions.
 They are the foundation of every organisation.
-In carrying out your reinvention you need to work with the company values to enable change or begin to change the culture in the right direction to support the shift that you need to make.
+In carrying out your reinvention you need to work with the company values in order to enable change; or begin to change the culture in the right direction to support the shift that you will need to make.

 In today’s rapidly changing business landscape of connected markets and new technologies the Mutable organisation needs to foster Creativity and Innovation.
 Without them you are in danger of being left behind like a Kodak or a Blockbuster or a Nokia.
 Traditionally, organisations allocate resources to basic research, but look to find breakthrough innovations by thinking differently, looking at adjacent markets, synthesising ideas across domains, or by learning to embrace a more open innovation approach with diverse resources and partnerships.
-The Mutable Business encourages this approach and creativity at every level of the organisation.
+The Mutable Business™ encourages this approach and creativity at every level of the organisation.
 We define creativity as the process of having original ideas that have value.
 You need to promote that culture, along with allowing your people to learn by doing and encourage them to take risks.
 Creativity is about fresh thinking, and new ideas, and those are the life blood of business reinvention.

-Finally, this Mutable Business – People framework can’t operate stand alone but has to drive and support your Business models and ecosystems, as well as harnessing our Mutable Technology framework to provide the right tools to get work done.
+Finally, this Mutable Business™ – People framework can’t operate stand alone but has to drive and support your Business models and ecosystems, as well as harnessing our Mutable Technology framework to provide the right tools to get work done.